Phillipjacob/create-caspar-graphics/README.md

 ## Developing Graphics

-Start by adding a new folder to your `src/templates` folder, with the name of your new graphic.
-Then add an index.js file in the folder you just created, and make sure it exports a [React Component](https://reactjs.org/docs/react-component.html), and you're done! 💫
+Start by adding a new folder to your `templates` folder, with the name of your new graphic.
+Then add three files, index.html, index.jsx, and manifest.json in the folder you just created. index.html is a standard html doctype to run the index.jsx script.
+Inside of index.jsx import `render`from `@nxtedition/graphics-kit`to render your functional component.
+In the same package you have access to `data` where you can retrive the data from your manifest.json file.
+You're done and ready! 💫

 > Note: you have to stop webpack and run `yarn start` again for it to pick up your new template.

 If you know React, you already know almost everything you need to know.
-The only thing different from a "normal" React component, is that you have one extra lifecycle method, and a two extra props.
+The only thing different from a "normal" React component, is that you instead for doing an export you use the `render` from `@nxtedition/graphics-kit` to render your component.

 ### Props